mateuszkuczykkuczynski/Tableway/README.md

 - Now working on last test phase (last touches on tests).
 - Celery will be added as a new feature in near future! (working on that now).
 - Full docker deployment will be ready soon.
+Last test phase on basic funcionility is complete.
+Now working on Celery and Redis.